Last Updated on June 24, 2022 by Editor

 WHY GO: You won’t believe who washed ashore and stayed in Kent County MD on the Upper Chesapeake Bay.
 The towns of Chestertown, Betterton, and Rock Hall indeed embrace a group of quirky and exceptional personalities.
 And a getaway here will introduce you to each and every one.

-There’s a Bobby Flay/James Beard House/NY Bistro Philly born Chef with her own restaurant in a population-300 beach town.
-There’s a retired Ivy League college professor who opened a shabby chic Music Hall with 125 seats, and enticed jazz great, Charlie Byrd, to play.
+There was a retired Ivy League college professor who opened a shabby chic Music Hall with 125 seats, and enticed jazz great, Charlie Byrd, to play.
 (McHugh sadly passed away in 2021).

 There’s a brilliant antique appliance restorer who left the Defense Department after 35 years to follow his passion, a furniture maker who has made it his life’s work to help others create their own heirlooms, and much more quirk in an achingly beautiful region where everyone seems to have a back-story.